Emergency Energy Measures

 Q&A

-The independent purchase and sale of natural gas and other energies by market parties in competition with each other is a core element of a functioning, competitive and liquid market, and a cornerstone of the EU single energy market.
-The joint purchasing of gas may reduce competition and, consequently, weaken the benefits of a competitive market.
+However, they should not replace competitive market-based procurement, nor become a structural substitute for well-functioning, transparent energy markets.
+The independent purchase and sale of natural gas and other energy products by market participants competing is a core element of a functioning, competitive and liquid market.
+It is also a cornerstone of the EU’s energy market.